Salvation is in the return to social peace

 By Mgr Henri Delassus | 28 September 2022

-This is the sixth in a series of fifteen articles, drawn from Mgr Delassus’s two-volume work, The Problem of the Present Time: Antagonism of two civilisations (1905), in which he examines the conditions for the restoration of Christian society and the return to social truth.
+This is the sixth in a series of twenty-one articles, drawn from Mgr Delassus’s two-volume work, The Problem of the Present Time: Antagonism of two civilisations (1905), in which he examines the conditions for the restoration of Christian society and the return to social truth.
 The section of this work that is translated for this series considers the role of the family as the origin and model of all society and the disastrous effects of human tampering with this institution so manifestly wanted by God and nature.

 The first part of this series, entitled “How states are formed”, appeared in the Digest in April 2022.